 1. Climbing is bigger than ever

-MEC wouldn’t be here if it wasn’t for climbing – it was the reason the Co-op started in 1971.
+MEC wouldn’t be here if it wasn’t for climbing – it was the reason we started in 1971.
 So we knew that incorporating climbing into a flagship store was an absolute must.
 Solution?
 Build a bouldering wall.

 The wall was designed by Impact Climbing, and the custom design was inspired by one of our favourite hangouts: the Stawamus Chief in Squamish.
 Use the wall to try out climbing shoes or bring your own pair to do some crushing.
 The first batch of problems were set by MEC Ambassador Tosh Sherkat and staffers.